A 9-Step Guide to Developing a Mobile App

 If there are a few apps that yours would be competing against, you need to understand what users don’t like about them.
 Get answers from your surveys and interviews.
 Look at the design of competitor apps, functionality and ease of use, and features users like or feel you should add.

 This step can be a little challenging because you can’t always use your family and friends for the research.
 They won’t always align with your target audience.
-If you have a business and want to developing a mobile app to support the business, ask your customers to participate in your research.
+If you have a business and want to develop a mobile app to support the business, ask your customers to participate in your research.
 And if your budget allows, you could use a market research specialist to take care of the research for you.
+You can even get insights from experienced strategic planning consultants and leverage their expertise to refine your strategy.

 Set Out the Core App Features

 Finding the right balance of app features and functionality can be tricky.
 Adding too many features complicates your app for users.
-It will also significantly impact on the development costs and timeframe.
+It will also have a significant impact on the development costs and timeframe.
 But adding too few will also frustrate users.

 There are a large number of features you could consider, but popular user features include:

-Focus on core features; features that support the primary purpose of your app and differentiate your app from competitors.
+Focus on core features—features that support the primary purpose of your app and differentiate it from competitors.
 You can list non-essential features that you believe will improve usability on your app development roadmap.
 And you can include them in your app in future releases.

 Don’t forget about behind-the-scenes features that users don’t see but are essential.